Like an Old Fashioned Waltz

-- An alternate take without the added string section can be found on the cassette Together Again - The Attic Tracks Vol. 4.
+- An alternative take without the added string section can be found on the cassette Together Again - The Attic Tracks Vol. 4.

 - After Sandy rejoined Fairport Convention in 1974, a live recording was made at the LA Troubadour and released on the semi-bootleg From Past Archives and in 2005 as bonus track of the CD reissue of Like an Old Fashioned Waltz.

 - Another Fairport live recording from May 1974 at Ebbets Field, Denver, Colorado was released in 2002 on the bonus CD of Before the Moon.

 - The DVD Sandy Denny: Under Review has a short video footage of Like an Old Fashioned Waltz from a Fairport Convention gig at Birmingham University in 1974.
 This is very murky, both in sound and vision.
 Another performance from the same gig, of Solo, shown on the Fairport Convention video It All Comes 'Round Again, was for a long time the only known video of Sandy Denny.

 - Louis Neefs with his Belgian translation Ik kan nooit zonder jou on his album Nooit zonder jou (1980)

 - Emmylou Harris on her album White Shoes (1983)